-Physicians are not certain exactly why prostate enlargement occurs, but it is believed that it may be due to an excess of certain hormones in the body.
-One theory regarding the origin of an enlarged prostate involves the presence of a hormone called dihydrotestosterone (DHT) in the blood.
-DHT is a natural hormone that is responsible for the initial stages of prostate growth.
-As men age, DHT may cause the prostate to continue growing after it has reached full size.
-Studies have shown a high positive correlation between DHT levels and enlarged prostate.
-Physicians have noted that men who do not produce DHT do not experience an enlarged prostate.
-Research has also shown evidence that estrogen and genetics may play roles in BPH as well.
+It is not currently understood exactly why prostate enlargement occurs.
+It is theorized, however, that it is due to an excess of certain hormones in the body.
+One possible explanation is the presence of a hormone known as dihydrotestosterone (DHT) in the blood.
+DHT is a natural hormone that is related to the initial stages of prostate growth.
+As men age, DHT may cause the prostate to continue growing, even though it has already reached full size.
+It has been discovered that men who do not produce DHT will not experience an enlarged prostate.

 It has also been suggested that estrogen may also play a role in an enlarged prostate.
 Men produce both testosterone and a small amount of estrogen.
 As they age, the level of testosterone in the blood significantly decreases, leaving a much larger ratio of estrogen to testosterone.
 Studies have found that men with enlarged prostates often have higher levels of estrogen.
 Many doctors also believe that genetics can play a role in this condition as well.
 Men with a family history of enlarged prostates are at a greater risk of experiencing an enlarged prostate themselves.